jakubpolak/CMS/README.md

 ## Slugs

+### Usage

+### Enable for a new entity

-In order to enable slugs for a new entity it is needed to update your Model, SlugService, Controller and Controllers's view.
+In order to enable slugs for a new entity it is needed to update your Model, SlugService, Controller and it's view and admin's layout.html.twig.

-### Model
+#### Model

 Update `Slug` entity with new `const` and `ManyToOne` relation to a new entity.